zimivanende/BoomiFlow-SearchFilterTable/README.md

 * If the outcome has an attribute of "RequireSelected"="true" then it will only be shown if one or more items are tagged.

-* OUtcomes flagged as "RequireSelected" are placed at the left end of the ribbon bar, others are placed on the right end.
+* Outcomes flagged as "RequireSelected" are placed at the left end of the ribbon bar, others are placed on the right end.